realXtend/doc/acm_multimedia/overview.rst

 pure Javascript or Python, but still utilize the powerful C++ libraries such as Ogre and Bullet.
 Or in C++ using the module system there.
-Javascript applications have the great advantage that the code for them can be downloaded live from the servers, similarily to how HTML+JS web pages work.
+Javascript applications have the great advantage that the code for them can be downloaded live from the servers, similar to how HTML+JS web pages work.

 Usage